GuignardLab/sc3D/README.md

 # spline interpolations
 embryo.reconstruct_intermediate(embryo, th_d=th_d,
                                 genes=genes_of_interest)

+# To save the dataset as a registered dataset (to then look at it in the 3D visualizer)
+embryo.save_anndata('path/to/out/registered.h5ad')

 # To compute the 3D differential expression for selected tissues
 tissues_to_process = [5, 10, 12, 18, 21, 24, 30, 31, 33, 34, 39]